JesseGreat/API/README.md

-Api endpoints for an ecommerce website
+Api endpoints for restaurant web and mobile application